mgba-emu/mgba/README.md

 Controls
 --------

-Controls are configurable in the menu.
-The default gamepad controls are mapped so as to work with a DualShock 3.
+Controls are configurable in the settings menu.
+Many game controllers should be automatically mapped by default.
 The default keyboard controls are as follows:

 - **A**: X
 - **B**: Z